CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/Getting_Stated.md

    ![Enter Your Username](../Images/evn.png)

-2. On your desktop open Microsoft Edge and navigate to the `https://portal.azure.com/`.
+2. Open Microsoft Edge on your desktop and go to `https://portal.azure.com/`.

 3. You'll see the **Sign into Microsoft Azure** tab.
 Here, enter your credentials: